Safety & Service

 Service Installation & Upgrades

-When making application for new electric service, customers should use the appropriate application form, either the Residential Service Application or the Commercial/Industrial Service Application.
-After application for service is received Citizens’ Electric will contact you, and if necessary, will schedule a field visit to complete the service design.
+After your application for service is received, Citizens’ Electric will contact you, and if necessary, will schedule a field visit to complete the service design.

 All Customer owned equipment shall be installed and maintained in accordance with the provisions of the latest edition of the National Electric Code.
 Citizens’ Electric will not connect new service until the Customer owned equipment has been inspected by an approved electrical inspector and a certificate of inspection has been received.